Yan0606/Yan0606/README.md

 <body bgcolor='black'>
-- 👋 Hi, I’m Yan Andrade
+- 👋 Hi, I’m Yan Andrade.
-- 👀 I’m interested in work in the area of Systems Development
+- 👀 I’m interested in work in the area of Systems Development.
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning programming.
-- 💞️ I’m looking to collaborate in an IT company.
+- 📚 I studied systems development as a technician and now I study systems analysis and development.

    <br><hr>